matter-labs/zksync-lite-docs/docs/api/sdk/js/providers.md

 ### Wait for transaction receipt

-Similar to [Get transaction receipt](#get-transaction-receipt) but this method will return when a given transaction is committed or verified in the Sync network.
+Similar to [Get transaction receipt](#get-transaction-receipt) but this method will return when a given transaction is committed or verified in the zkSync network.

 > Signature